ellysh/video-game-bots/ClickerBots/protection.md

 ```
 Idea of the script improvement is performing of the emulated actions irregularly.
 The action `b` will be emulated by the bot with 50% probability in our example.
 It should be enough to avoid the simplest protection systems.
 You can launch protection system script and bot script to check this assumption.

-## Keyboard State Checking

-TODO: Write about checking a LLKHF_INJECTED flag when a keypress is hooked.

-TODO: Try to avoid this protection in the bot script.

 ## Process Scanner

 TODO: Write about scanning of the launch processes.
 How to do it for two Autoit scripts?
 Make one script in Autohotkey?